 President Trump announced he will halt funding of the World Health Organization while the United States reviews its “role in severely mismanaging and covering up the spread of coronavirus.”

-At his Coronavirus Task Force briefing Tuesday, Trump accused the organization of pushing “China’s misinformation about the virus.”
+At his daily Coronavirus Task Force briefing on Tuesday, Trump accused the organization for pushing “China’s misinformation about the virus.”

 "Had the WHO done its job to get medical experts into China to objectively assess the situation on the ground and to call out China's lack of transparency, the outbreak could have been contained at its source with very little death," Trump said.